-Corresponds to the sum of the following statement of financial position items: "Financial assets at fair value through other comprehensive income - Loans and advances" plus "Financial assets at amortized cost - debt securities" plus "Financial assets at amortized cost - Loans and advances" excluding "Loans and advances - Customers - Other balances receivable", "Loans and advances - Credit institutions", as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements".
+Corresponds to the sum of the following statement of financial position items: "Financial assets at fair value through other comprehensive income - Loans and advances", plus "Financial assets at amortised cost - Debt securities" plus "Financial assets at amortised cost - Loans and advances", excluding "Other balances receivable" and "Loans and advances - credit institutions," as set out in note 9 of the chapter "Notes to the Consolidated Financial Statements".
 Amounts before impairments.